zrythm/zrythm/CONTRIBUTING.md

 Contributing to Zrythm
 ======================

-Zrythm is a project developed mostly by volunteers from all around the world.
+Zrythm is a project developed by volunteers from all around the world.
 You are welcome to join us in the [development mailing list](https://lists.zrythm.org/lists/listinfo/dev) or in the #zrythm channel in IRC Freenode.
 Tell us